containers/ai-lab-recipes/audio-to-text/README.md

 Once the streamlit application is up and running, you should be able to access it at `http://localhost:8501`.
 From here, you can upload audio files from your local machine and translate the audio files as shown below.

-Everything should now be up an running with the chat application available at [`http://localhost:8501`](http://localhost:8501).
 By using this recipe and getting this starting point established, users should now have an easier time customizing and building their own LLM enabled chatbot applications.